jrconlin/pushgo/README.md

 Simple Push Server in Go v1.0.0
 ===

-*Please note: This server is still under development.*

 This server was created to support the [Mozilla Simple Push protocol](https://wiki.mozilla.org/WebAPI/SimplePush).
 The Go language was chosen for this implementation as striking the right balance for